We Analyzed the Future Direction of Bausch + Lomb Corporation (BLCO), Here is What We Found

 Analysts’ Opinion of BLCO

-Many brokerage firms have already submitted their reports for BLCO stocks, with RBC Capital Mkts repeating the rating for BLCO by listing it as a “Outperform.”
-The predicted price for BLCO in the upcoming period, according to RBC Capital Mkts is $22 based on the research report published on July 26th of the current year 2022.
+Many brokerage firms have already submitted their reports for BLCO stocks, with H.C.
+Wainwright repeating the rating for BLCO by listing it as a “Buy.”
+The predicted price for BLCO in the upcoming period, according to H.C.
+Wainwright is $21 based on the research report published on September 12th of the current year 2022.

-Evercore ISI, on the other hand, stated in their research note that they expect to see BLCO reach a price target of $21.
-The rating they have provided for BLCO stocks is “Outperform” according to the report published on June 24th, 2022.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see BLCO reach a price target of $22.
+The rating they have provided for BLCO stocks is “Outperform” according to the report published on July 26th, 2022.

+Evercore ISI gave a rating of “Outperform” to BLCO, setting the target price at $21 in the report published on June 24th of the current year.

 Insider Trading